TikhonMcGill/web-programming-tm/README.md

 ## Tychonia

-This page shows a totally-accurate photograph of the city of Tychonia, plus some facts about it.
+This page shows some facts about Tychonia, the Capital of Tikhon the Great's Empire.
 The user may return to Index via a button.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)